Skip to content

 Surya Pratap — Founder IncredibleItinerary

 Miami is the only American city that genuinely feels like a foreign country — in the best possible way.
-On Calle Ocho in Little Havana, old men play dominoes outside Café Versailles and argue about baseball in Spanish while the café cubano costs a dollar and tastes better than anything in a specialty coffee shop.
+On Calle Ocho, old men play dominoes and argue about baseball in Spanish while the café cubano costs a dollar.
 In Wynwood, murals the size of apartment buildings compete for your attention.
-And the beach is still there, a perfect Atlantic beach, completely free, available to every tourist and every local equally.
-Four days is the minimum to make sense of it.
+And the beach is still there, a perfect Atlantic beach, completely free.

 🗓